Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Independent BMW Repair Shop

 A more affordable alternative is to seek out an independent BMW repair shop.
-These shops typically employ experienced technicians who specialize in BMW repairs and have access to the same diagnostic tools and repair information as dealerships.
+These shops typically employ experienced technicians who specialize in BMW repairs and have access to the same diagnostic tools and information as dealerships.
 They may also offer more personalized service and flexible pricing.
 However, it’s essential to research and vet independent shops carefully to ensure they have a good reputation and use high-quality parts.

 Transmission Specialist or Rebuilder

 For more extensive transmission repairs or rebuilding, you may want to consider a transmission specialist or rebuilder.
 These experts have dedicated their careers to working with transmissions and have the knowledge and equipment to repair or rebuild your BMW’s to factory specifications.
-They may also offer refurbished transmissions or provide custom transmission tuning for high-performance vehicles.
+They may also offer refurbished transmissions or provide custom tuning for high-performance vehicles.
 When searching for a transmission specialist, look for shops with ASE-certified technicians and a proven track record of satisfied customers.